tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 (also: We don't need algorithms which learn from us and from social phenomenon.
 They are just an excuse to legitimize individual profiling).

-### Advertisers must be able to add their messages in relation to the metadata that describe the videos’ content.
+{{<colorblock color="secondary" text="4.
+Advertisers must be able to add their messages in relation to the metadata that describe the videos’ content." >}}

 We must dismantle the justification of users’ profiling because, by its very nature, it will lead to a segmentation of perception that will damage our connected society.

 # What the Youtuber Union (SeeYou) Wants to Do